-Due to the cyclical nature of the business, Major Drilling is well versed in managing successfully during typical cyclical industry downturns, which has also enabled the Company to manage successfully during the COVID-19 pandemic.
-The Company has a global, diversified, and durable business model that serves well during these times.
-The Company's experienced management team has been proactive from the onset of the COVID-19 pandemic and will continue to react quickly to any changes in this environment, as necessary.
+Due to the cyclical nature of the business, Major Drilling is well versed in successfully managing operations during typical cyclical industry downturns, which has also enabled the Company to manage successfully during the COVID-19 pandemic.
+The Company has a global, diversified, and durable business model that serves well during these challenging times.
+The Company strictly enforces enhanced safety protocols, while working with its customers to encompass their safety protocols, to make every effort to ensure all employees remain safe and healthy.
+The Company's experienced management team has been proactive from the onset of the COVID-19 pandemic and will continue to act quickly to appropriately accommodate any changes in this environment, as necessary.